Noncausal Page-Wootters circuits: Conclusion

 We conclude by pointing out a few directions for future research.
 While we focused on discrete clocks, this framework can be adapted to continuous clocks, extending the approach of Ref.~\cite{Castro-Ruiz2020} to a systematic operational protocol that allows for the extraction of process matrices.
 In order to model the protocol for probing causal structure, we worked directly with history states instead of starting with a constraint operator or physical projector.
 As a consequence, the relation between the physical projector and the perspectival unitaries $\UU_X(t', t)$ is an open question.
-Resolving this question might reveal further constraints on the history states, possibly restricting the set of process matrices that can be considered physical.
+Resolving this question might reveal further constraints on the history states, possibly restricting the set of process matrices that can be described by our framework.
 An important class of non-causal processes that lack a physical interpretation are those that violate causal inequalities (e.g. the aforementioned Lugano process).
-If one could show that these processes do not fit into our setting, this would be important evidence that such processes should not be considered physical.
+If one could show that these processes do not fit into our setting, this would hint at such processes not being physical.